 The report must be distributed to all currently enrolled students (including those attending less than full time and those not enrolled in Title IV programs or courses) and all employees by Oct.
 1 each year.
 The report must also be provided to any prospective student or prospective employee upon request.
 A prospective student is defined as an individual who has contacted an eligible institution requesting information about admission to that institution.
-A prospective employee is defined as an individual who has contacted an eligible institution requesting information about admission to that institution requesting information concerning employment with that institution.
+A prospective employee is defined as an individual who has contacted an eligible institution requesting information concerning employment with that institution.